Can Your Credit Card Help With Coronavirus Travel Cancellations?

-If you have a cruise scheduled to sail before Aug.
+If you have a cruise scheduled to sail before Sept.
+1, 2020, and booked before Aug.
 1, 2020, you can still cancel at any time up to 48 hours before departure to get a full cruise credit valid through May 4, 2022.

-Disney Cruise Line: Disney Cruise Line has suspended all new departures through June 18, 2020, Disney Magic trips through July 2, and sailings to and from Vancouver until the end of June.
-The company is offering all affected travelers a full refund or a cruise credit to be used within 15 months of the original sail date.
+Disney Cruise Line: Disney Cruise Line has suspended all new departures through July 27, 2020, Disney Magic trips through August 5, Disney Wonder trips through Sept.
+18, and sailings to and from Vancouver through Sept.
+14, 2020.
+The company is offering all affected travelers a full refund or a cruise credit.
 It will be reaching out via email with additional details.

 Additionally, all 2020 Alaska, Europe, and Canada/New England cruises have been canceled, plus the cruise line’s Amsterdam 79-day Grand Africa Oct.
 3, 2020 trip.
 If you’re scheduled on any of those canceled cruises, there are three refund options:

 - If you did not pay for the trip in full, you can get a credit for a future cruise worth double the amount of your deposit